polkadot-fellows/RFCs/text/0014-improve-locking-mechanism-for-parachains.md

 2. Perform lease renewal for an existing parachain.

-One way to perform lease renewal for a parachain is by perform a least swap with another parachain with longer lease.
+One way to perform lease renewal for a parachain is by doing a least swap with another parachain with a longer lease.
 This requires the other parachain must be operational and able to perform XCM transact call into relaychain to dispatch the swap call.
 Combined with the overhead of setting up a new parachain, this is an time consuming and expensive process.
 Ideally, the parachain manager should be able to perform the lease swap call without having a running parachain[^2].

+## Requirements

+- A parachain manager SHOULD be able to rescue a parachain by updating the wasm/genesis without root track governance action.
+- A parachain manager MUST NOT be able to update the wasm/genesis if the parachain is locked.
+- A parachain SHOULD be locked when it successfully produced the first block.
+- A parachain manager MUST be able to perform lease swap without having a running parachain.

 ## Stakeholders

 - Parachain teams
+- Parachain users

 ## Explanation

+### Status quo

 A parachain can either be locked or unlocked[^3].
 With parachain locked, the parachain manager does not have any privileges.
-With parachain unlocked, the parachain manager can perform various actions such as updating the wasm/genesis, perform lease swap, etc.
+With parachain unlocked, the parachain manager can perform following actions with the `paras_registrar` pallet:

+- `deregister`: Deregister a Para Id, freeing all data and returning any deposit.
+- `swap`: Initiate or confirm lease swap with another parachain.
+- `add_lock`: Lock the parachain.
+- `schedule_code_upgrade`: Schedule a parachain upgrade to update parachain wasm.
+- `set_current_head`: Set the parachain's current head.

+Currently, a parachain can be locked with following conditions:

+- From `add_lock` call, which can be dispatched by relaychain Root origin, the parachain, or the parachain manager.
-A parachain is automatically locked once it is onboarded on a slot[^4].
+- When a parachain is onboarded on a slot[^4].
+- When a crowdloan is created.

 Only the relaychain Root origin or the parachain itself can unlock the lock[^5].

 This creates an issue that if the parachain is unable to produce block, the parachain manager is unable to do anything and have to rely on relaychain Root origin to manage the parachain.

+### Proposed changes

-This RFC proposes to automatically ignore the lock status of the parachain with either of the conditions:
+This RFC proposes to change the lock and unlock conditions.

-1. The wasm and genesis state are both empty.
-2. The parachain is considered unable to create a block using the following heuristic:
+A parachain can be locked only with following conditions:

+- Relaychain governance MUST be able to lock any parachain.
+- A parachain MUST be able to lock its own lock.
+- A parachain manager SHOULD be able to lock the parachain.
+- A parachain SHOULD be locked when it successfully produced a block for the first time.

+A parachain can be unlocked only with following conditions:

+- Relaychain governance MUST be able to unlock any parachain.
+- A parachain MUST be able to unlock its own lock.

+Note that create crowdloan MUST NOT lock the parachain and onboard a parachain SHOULD NOT lock it until a new block is successfully produced.

+### Migration

+A one off migration is proposed in order to apply this change retrospectively so that existing parachains can also be benefited from this RFC.
+This migration will unlock parachains that confirms with following conditions:

-   2.1 Parachain is onboarded on a slot.
+- Parachain is locked.
-     2.2 Parachain never ever produced a block including previous slots.
+- Parachain never produced a block.
+Including from expired leases.
-     2.3 A sufficiently long time has passed since the parachain is onboarded on a slot.

-Note that the lock status is only ignored when the condition is met.
-This means if the parachain produced a block after was considered stuck, the lock status will be enforced onwards.

-Furthermore, this is only considered as a short term solution.
-With planned coretime related changes, the whole slot mechanism will be replaced and this RFC will be obsolete.
+- Parachain manager never explicitly lock the parachain.

 ## Drawbacks

 Parachain locks are designed in such way to ensure the decentralization of parachains.
-This RFC proposes a way to bypass the lock mechanism and therefore could introduce centralization risk for new parachains.
+If parachains are not locked when it should be, it could introduce centralization risk for new parachains.

-For example, one possible scenario is that a collectives may decide to launch a parachain together without centralized risk.
-However, if the parachain is unable to produce block, the parachain manager will be able to perform various actions without the consent of the collectives.
+For example, one possible scenario is that a collective may decide to launch a parachain fully decentralized.
+However, if the parachain is unable to produce block, the parachain manager will be able to replace the wasm and genesis without the consent of the collective.

-It is considered this risk is tolerable as it requires the wasm/genesis to be invalid at first place or the parachain collators are fully controlled by centralized entity.
+It is considered this risk is tolerable as it requires the wasm/genesis to be invalid at first place.
 It is not yet practically possible to develop a parachain without any centralized risk currently.

+Another case is that a parachain team may decide to use crowdloan to help secure a slot lease.
+Previously, creating a crowdloan will lock a parachain.
+This means crowdloan participants will know exactly the genesis of the parachain for the crowdloan they are participating.
+However, this actually providers little assurance to crowdloan participants.
+For example, if the genesis block is determined before a crowdloan is started, it is not possible to have onchain mechanism to enforce reward distributions for crowdloan participants.
+They always have to rely on the parachain team to fulfill the promise after the parachain is alive.

-Existing operational parachains will not be impacted due to condition 2.2.
+Existing operational parachains will not be impacted.

-Long term impacts are not considered as this RFC is only a short term solution and will be obsolete once coretime related changes are implemented.

 ## Testing, Security, and Privacy